I’m guessing you’re here because you have a kid that LOVES unicorns… So DO I!

 - Make Your Own Unicorn Puppet In 4 Easy Steps

 Step 1: Cut Out The Unicorn Head And Horn

 Once you collected the supply list above, the first thing you will need to do for this craft is cut out the Unicorn Head and its horn.

 Take one sheet of colored paper, whatever color you want your unicorn to be, and draw the shape of the unicorn head.
 You can make the head any shape you want, just remember to keep it similar to the shape of a horse head.

-Keep in mind, these are going to be worn on your child’s finger like a ring so you don’t want to make the too big.
+Keep in mind, that these are going to be worn on your child’s finger like a ring so you don’t want to make them too big.
 The ones shown below are about 3-4 inches tall.